Trade Forex Trading

 There are several types of Divergence Signals:

-• Classic Bullish Divergence Signals - Lower lows on price chart and higher lows in the McClellan Histogram
+• Classic Bullish Divergence Setup Signals - Lower lows on price chart and higher lows on the McClellan Histogram

-• Classic Bearish Divergence Signals - Higher highs on price chart & lower highs in the McClellan Histogram
+• Classic Bearish Divergence Setup Signals - Higher highs on price chart & lower highs on McClellan Histogram

-• Hidden Bullish Divergence Signals- Lower lows in McClellan Histogram and higher lows in price chart
+• Hidden Bullish Divergence Trade Setup Signals- Lower lows in McClellan Histogram and higher lows on the price chart

-• Hidden Bearish Divergence Signals- Higher highs in McClellan Histogram & lower highs in price chart
+• Hidden Bearish Divergence Trade Setup Signals- Higher highs in the McClellan Histogram and lower highs on the price chart

-To Learn more about divergence navigate to the divergence lesson on this website
+To Learn more about divergence navigate to the divergence lesson on this site